'A Successful Run'

 In 2007 they hosted First District U.S. Rep. Tim Walz (D-Mankato) in a meeting sponsored by the National Milk Producers Federation and the U.S. Dairy Export Council.

-THE BROTHERS ALSO hosted countless tours of the farm.
+The brother also hosted countless tours of the farm.
 Visitors included students, and dairy farmers from China, South Africa, South America, Germany and Russia.

 “We had a very long-term vision of how we wanted to do things,” said Ron, who earned an agricultural business administration degree at the University of Minnesota and served nine years on the Milton Township board.
 “There were a lot of challenges, believe me, on a daily basis and on a yearly basis.
 Financial challenges, weather challenges, people challenges.
 You navigate through all that.
 I enjoyed all that, and then we were able to sell the farm.